What is International Credential Evaluation Service (ICES)?

 Scope and limits of ICES report

-ICES Canada follows the standard methodology used in evaluation services throughout Canada and the United States and we apply this methodology consistently to all of our clients.
-ICES Canada does not evaluate course content or make a judgment on the quality of individual credentials.
-ICES is not in a position to evaluate the merits of each individual’s performance or knowledge (other than on the basis of grades).
-Instead, ICES offers a service which authenticates documents, conducts research based on well established methodologies, and then issues an evaluation report that provides a general recommendation of the comparability of education earned outside of Canada to the Canadian education system.
+International Credential Evaluation Service is not in a position to evaluate the merits of each individual’s performance or knowledge (other than on the basis of grades).
+Instead, ICES offers a service which authenticates documents, conducts research based on well established methodologies.
+ICES then issues an evaluation report that provides a general recommendation of the comparability of education earned outside of Canada to the Canadian education system.

 The estimated processing time for an ECA is approximately sixteen (16) weeks from the date on which all required documents are received in ICES office.
 Timelines apply to all applicants including those already in progress.